tallcomponents/content/guide/tallpdf/document.md

 **Note**that these actions are not executed by TallPDF.NET.
 They are only associated with events and the actions are executed by the PDF reader application when the corresponding event occurs.

 The following code sample generates a PDF document so that a text field is filled with the current date just before it is printed.
 This way, you can always see on the print out when it was printed.
-(How to add fields to a PDF document is discussed in Section Field Shapes in Chapter <a href="drawings-and-shapes">Drawings and Shapes</a>.)
+How to add fields to a PDF document is discussed in Section Field Shapes in Chapter [Drawings and Shapes](drawings-and-shapes).

 ```